Cecilia of Rome

 Patronage

-Cecilia of Rome consecrated her virginity to God, converted her pagan husband through an angelic vision, and endured a threefold beheading while preaching and baptizing hundreds.
-The tradition that she 'sang in her heart to the Lord' made her patroness of sacred music for fifteen centuries.
+Cecilia of Rome consecrated her virginity to God, converted her pagan husband Valerian through an angelic vision, and endured a threefold beheading — surviving three days to preach and witness before dying.
+The tradition that she 'sang in her heart to the Lord' at her wedding feast made her patroness of sacred music for fifteen centuries.

 Life Locations